 Always replace one tensioner at a time.
 Check your work by turning the engine by hand two full revolutions.

 In some cases, a rattle noise is present when the vehicle is parked for several weeks or months.
-This is normal unlesss you experience engine noise on start up when the vehicle is parked overnight.
+This is normal unless you experience engine noise on startup when the vehicle is parked overnight.

 It is recommended to get your car diagnosed by a professional Porsche mechanic to confirm the tensioners are the culprit.

-Another common problem on Porsche vehciles is IMS bearing failing and is often misdiagnosed as a bad timing chain tensionner.
+Another common problem on Porsche vehicles is IMS bearing failing and is often misdiagnosed as a bad timing chain tensioner.